OpenVoiceOS/ovos-docker/README.md

 ## How to build these images

+**All the `Dockerfile` provided in this repository are already built and available on [Docker Hub](https://hub.docker.com/r/smartgic/ovos-core), there is no need to rebuild them except if you want to change something specific into them.**

 The `base` image is the main image for the other images, for example the `messagebus` image requires the `base` image to be build.
 The `sound-base` image is based on the `base` image as well but it's role is dedicated to images that requires sound capabilities such as `audio`, `listener`, `phal`, *etc...*

 **Since there is not yet a stable Open Voice OS release compatible with this current container architecture, the `--build-arg ALPHA=true` is "mandatory" to build working images *(except the `ovos-gui` and `ovos-bus-server` images)*.**